pdimens/harpy/Modules/variants.md

 | `reports/`             | summary reports with interactive plots of detected SV    |
 | `stats/`               | results of `bcftools stats` on the vcf LEVIATHAN creates |

-+++ :icon-code-square: leviathan arguments
++++ :icon-code-square: leviathan parameters
+By default, Harpy runs `leviathan` with default parameters (shown below), only modifying inputs and outputs at the command line.

-Below is a list of all `LEVIATHAN` command line options, excluding those Harpy already uses or those made redundant by Harpy's implementation of LEVIATHAN.
+Below is a list of all `leviathan` command line options, excluding those Harpy already uses or those made redundant by Harpy's implementation of LEVIATHAN.
 These are taken directly from the [LEVIATHAN documentation](https://github.com/morispi/LEVIATHAN).
 ``` LEVIATHAN arguments
   -r, --regionSize:         Size of the regions on the reference genome to consider (default: 1000)